pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Print the exported list, place it at your check-in, and check entries off the list manually as visitors appear.
 This method is slow and only feasible if you are dealing with a low volume of customers.
 We recommend using pretixSCAN instead.

-### Manual check-in via backend

-!!!
-Note
-    This method is slow and only feasible if you are dealing with a low volume of customers.
-    We recommend using pretixSCAN instead.

-If you want to perform manual checks using the pretix backend, place a computer at the check-in.
-You will need a stable internet connection and the ability to access the pretix backend from that computer.
-Take appropriate security measures so that only authorized personnel can use the computer.

-On that computer, open the pretix backend and navigate to :navpath:Your event: → :fa3-check-square-o: Check-in → Check-in lists:.
-In the list, click the check-in list on which you want to record check-ins.
-The next page displays a list with all issued tickets.

-Ask attendees their name, email address, ticket code, or order code.
-Use the "Search attendee" function or browse the list to locate the corresponding entry.
-Check the box next to that entry and click the :btn-icon:fa3-sign-in: Check-In selected attendees (#): button.
-It is possible to select multiple attendees and check them all in at once.